19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 (g) for the promotion of the tourist industry (other than a hotel) in Singapore;

-(h) for the operation of any space satellite; or
+(h) for the operation of any space satellite;

-(i) for the provision of maintenance, repair and overhaul services to any aircraft,
+(i) for the provision of maintenance, repair and overhaul services to any aircraft; or

 [14/2007 wef 09/09/2004]

+[33/2010 wef 01/04/2010]

+(j) for improving energy efficiency,

 [33/2010 wef 01/04/2010]